hhu-stups/probparsers/README.md

 * eventbalg: Extended version of the Camille eventbstruct parser, with added support for procedures.
 Now moved into the [ProB 2 Event-B Algorithm DSL](https://github.com/hhu-stups/prob2-eventb-algorithm-dsl) library.
 The last release as part of probparsers was version 2.12.5.
 * translator: Replaced by the [value-translator](https://github.com/hhu-stups/value-translator) project.
 The last release as part of probparsers was version 2.9.23.
 * typechecker: Java-based classical B typechecker.
 No longer maintained - last release was version 2.9.32.
-Note that the normal ProB typechecker is part of prob_prolog and is unrelated to this subproject.
+This subproject was derived from the typechecker in [tla2bAST](https://gitlab.cs.uni-duesseldorf.de/general/stups/tla2bAST), which is still maintained.
+A similar typechecker can also be found in our (experimental) [ANTLR-based B parser](https://github.com/hhu-stups/antlr-parser).
+Note that the normal ProB typechecker is part of prob_prolog and is unrelated to these Java-based typecheckers.
 * voparser: Now maintained in the separate [vo_parser](https://gitlab.cs.uni-duesseldorf.de/general/stups/vo_parser) repository.

 ## Using